-Several Share Classes may be issued in fespect of the Company.
-The Share Classes in issue of available for issue are shown in Appendix 1.
+3.1 Several Share Classes may be issued in respect of the Company.
+The Share Classes in issue or available for issue are shown in Appendix 1.

 The UK Government announced charges to tax law which removed the requirement to deduct tax on interest from UK Open-Ended Investment Companies with effect from April 2017.
 This change was enacted in the Finance Bill 2017.
 The Company has ceased to account for Tax on net classes for distributions after this date.